HaggeBear/ansible_tutorial/README.md

 # ansible_tutorial
-Here I wil learn about Ansible
+Here I will learn about Ansible.
+I follow the LearnLinux tutorial.